-Each resident's well-being and welfare was maintained by a good standard of evidence-based care and support.
-Personal support plans reflected the assessed needs of the individual residents and outlined the support required to maximise their quality of life in accordance with their individual health, personal and social care needs and choices.
+A personal support plan 'All about me and how to support me' document reflected the assessed needs of the individual resident and outlined the support required to maximise their personal development in accordance with their individual health, personal and social care needs and choices.
+An annual personal plan review had been completed in the last 12 months in line with the requirements of the regulations.